prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 **Ruinous Empathy vs. Obnoxious Aggression:** Ignore the issue = Ruinous Empathy.
 Snap at them = Obnoxious Aggression.
 Radical Candor = balance of care + challenge.

 **Story Example:** You’re mentoring a junior team member who consistently misses small but important details in code reviews.
 You want them to grow, but also need them to improve.
-You could ignore it or snap—but instead, you say:
+You could ignore it or snap - but instead, you say:
 *"I see the effort you’re putting in, and I want you to succeed.
-Here are a few key details we need to focus on—let’s work through them together."*
+Here are a few key details we need to focus on - let’s work through them together."*

 This is Radical Candor in action: **care personally, challenge directly**, building trust while improving outcomes.